Chapter Two: Taken By Surprise

 That made sense, she supposed.

-"Well, that's good.
-I'd hate to have a guy like you mad at me for too long," she said, a half-smile crossing her face.
+"That's good.
+I'd hate to have a guy like you mad at me for too long," she said.

 "What do you mean by that?"